What are the best side hustles for women? What can moms do to make extra money?

 Related: Here are some of the best items to flip for a profit.

-To learn more about this business, Stacy recommended checking out Rob and Melissa from Flea Market Flipper.
+To learn more about this business, Stacy recommended checking out Flea Market Flipper.
 Here’s a free training they put together on how to get started.

 My friend Jenn Fei is a self-described “cookier.”
-With a cottage kitchen license, she creates awesome custom-decorated sugar cookies for a growing base of local customers.
+With a cottage kitchen license, she creates awesome custom cookies for a growing base of local customers.

-Using Instagram as her primary marketing channel, Jenn commands prices of $50+ per dozen cookies, and routinely sells out in minutes of a new release.
+Using Instagram as her primary marketing channel, Jenn charges $50+ per dozen cookies, and routinely sells out in minutes of a new release.